 More details on the updated distortion correction can be found in ISR 15-06.

 The new reference files include:

 - ACS/WFC Distortion Correction Tables (IDCTAB): Contains unique chip-dependent geometric distortion coefficients for every filter in one fits table.
-This version of the reference file only contains unique polynomial solutions for F606W, F435W & F814W filters and contains the solution for F606W for all other, not yet calibrated, ACS/WFC filters.
-Even though the F606W solution is not technically correct for the other filters, in many cases it is an improvement over the old version of the reference file.
-Since the ACS/WFC distortion solution changed after Servicing Mission 4 in 2009, there are 2 IDCTAB files for ACS/WFC relating to before and after the servicing mission.
+Since the ACS/WFC distortion solution changed after Servicing Mission 4 in 2009, there are different IDCTAB files for ACS/WFC relating to before and after the servicing mission.
 While these files have the same format, each IDCTAB file contains different polynomial solutions for before and after the Servicing Mission as well as a change in time dependent coefficients.
 These reference files will be updated to include real solutions for other filters as new data and time allows.

 How To Use The New Reference Files

 - Get the resources: To use these reference files you must download the propper files (D2IMFILE, and the correct IDCTAB and NPOLFILE for your data).
-Make sure you have the new DrizzlePac software (version 2.0.0 or greater), which should be available in new versions of SSBX.
+Make sure you have the new DrizzlePac software (version 2.0.0 or greater)

 - Update the global header: Set the global header keywords IDCTAB, NPOLFILE, and D2IMFILE to the path and filenames of the corresponding updated reference file.